Snowdon summit by Francis Bedford in the 1870s or 1880s

 In August 1862 between 100 and 150 people, including bards who were attending the National Eisteddfod at Caernarfon climbed Snowdon at night to see the sun rise.
 It was reported that it was very unusual for so many to be on the summit at the same time, all of whom were Welsh.
 Following refreshments in the huts, they sang some Welsh hymns and songs and there was a prize for the best verse on the sun rise which they were fortunate enough to witness.

-By the 1880s (and possibly earlier) a photographer, James Leach of Dolgellau, then Caernarfon, was based on the summit.
+By the mid 1890s a photographer, James Leach of Dolgellau, then Caernarfon, was based on the summit.
 He may be seen in the centre of this photograph beneath a cloth, looking through his camera on a tripod.
 It is said that he had a small developing and printing studio near the summit.

 Surprisingly few photographic portraits of people on the summit are known – most of those which survive are general shots produced commercially.

 [Michael Freeman collection] see Photographs of the summit